TJetka/2015_saltModel/README.md

 # 2015_saltModel
-simulations of salt-CVD influence by population model
+Simulations of salt-CVD influence by population model.
+Set parameters in model_run to simulate various scenarios.
+If interested, please contact t.jetka at gmail.com for assistance.

+TJetka 2015.